Skip to content

 Protocols such as Verra VM0042 or CAR SEP require DNDC to be initialized with field-level measurements of SOC and bulk density.
 Directly sampling every field is often cost-prohibitive at scale.
 Regrow's approach uses a stratified sampling design to collect measurements from a representative subset of fields, then fits a statistical model to extrapolate those measurements across all fields in the project.

 This approach aligns with the alternative method described on page 55 of VM0042, which permits modeling at the level of a homogeneous management unit — in this case, the individual field.
-It enables full-field modeling and supports project-level uncertainty quantification when required.

 Model inputs